BlockchainDlamini/Evaluating-Kubernetes-Application-Resilience-Through-Chaos-Engineering/readMe.md

    ```

 2. **Add middleware to track latency and error rate**
-   Insert this into Mealie’s FastAPI app (e.g. in `main.py` or a dedicated metrics module):
+   Insert this into Mealie’s FastAPI app in app.py:

    ```python
    from prometheus_client import Summary, Counter, generate_latest, CONTENT_TYPE_LATEST